ActivateMedia/circleci-playground/README.md

 # circleci-playground
-Test repository for optimising CircleCI in mono repo
+Test repository for optimising CircleCI in multi-repo